Active surveillance

 What happens

-Patients are usually seen every three months initially with a rectal examination and a repeat PSA.
+Patients are usually seen every three to four months initially with a rectal examination and a repeat PSA.
 It is a good idea to calculate the PSAdt each time.
+MRI scan is usually repeated annually along with repeat biopsy every 18 months (or more frequent in some cases).
 If there is evidence of progression on surveillance patients are usually offered treatment.

 Lifestyle and active surveillance.
 There is now emerging evidence that lifestyle factors can alter the rate of progression of indolent prostate cancer and many men are happy to consider these as part of the program. (see lifestyle and prostate cancer).